ayushman652/Pneumonia-Detection-Transfer-Learning/README.md

 # 🩺 Pneumonia Detection using Transfer Learning (CNN)

 ## 📌 Overview
-This project focuses on detecting pneumonia from chest X-ray images using deep learning.
-It implements a complete pipeline for medical image classification using Convolutional Neural Networks (CNNs) and transfer learning.
+This project implements a deep learning pipeline to detect pneumonia from chest X-ray images using Convolutional Neural Networks and transfer learning.

+It focuses on comparing multiple architectures and optimizing performance through fine-tuning and data augmentation.

 ---